Need a reason to support the U.S. Naval Sea Cadet Corps?

 The Naval Sea Cadet and League Cadet Corps are for American youth ages 10-17 who have a desire to learn about the U.S. Navy, Marine Corps, Coast Guard and Merchant Marine.
 Sea Cadets are authorized by the Secretary of the Navy to wear Navy uniforms appropriately marked with the Sea Cadet Corps insignia.
 The objectives of the Sea Cadet program are to introduce youth to naval life, to develop in them a sense of pride, patriotism, courage, and self-reliance, and to maintain an environment free of drugs and gangs.

-Our cadets meet or “drill” one weekend per month in Saratoga, NY.
+Our cadets meet or “drill” one weekend per month.
 We also host drills at nearby military bases, operational support centers and with other NSCC/NLCC units.
-Our cadets also have the privilege of participating in underway cruises aboard the USS MAHAN (DDG72), USS Iwo Jima (LHD-7), USS WASP (LHD1), and USS NEW YORK (LPD21).

-Our unit is organized as a battalion which reflect Navy construction battalions (Seabees).
-Some units are organized as Divisions, which closely reflects the surface Navy, and squadron which is geared towards the field of naval aviation
+Our Saratoga unit is organized as a battalion which reflect Navy construction battalions (Seabees).
+Our Schenectady unit is organized as a division, which closely reflects the surface Navy.
+And lastly, the USNSCC has units organized as a squadron which is geared towards the field of naval aviation

 Whether a division, squadron, or battalion, our local unit has one main purpose: to foster teamwork, camaraderie, and an understanding of the military command structure.